kubevirt/community/design-proposals/nic-hotplug/nic-hotplug.md

 ## User Stories
 * as a user, I want to add a new network interface to a running VM.
-* as a user, I want to remove a new network interface from a running VM.
+* as a user, I want to remove an existing network interface from a running VM.

 ## Repos
 - [CNAO](https://github.com/kubevirt/cluster-network-addons-operator)